-As disclosed in the section headed "Contractual Arrangements" in this prospectus, due to regulatory restrictions on foreign ownership in our schools in the PRC, we conduct our business in China through our Consolidated Affiliated Entities.
+As disclosed in the section headed "Contractual Arrangements" in this document, due to regulatory restrictions on foreign ownership in our schools in the PRC, we conduct our business in China through our Consolidated Affiliated Entities.
 We do not hold any equity interests in our Consolidated Affiliated Entities, which are beneficially owned by Ms. Li as to 38% and Mr. Liu as to 62%.
 Through a series of contractual arrangements (the "Contractual Arrangements"), we effectively control these Consolidated Affiliated Entities and are able to derive substantially all of their economic benefits, and expect to continue to do so.
-The Contractual Arrangements among us, Dongguan Ruixing, our Consolidated Affiliated Entities and shareholders of our Consolidated Affiliated Entities in consideration for the services provided by Dongguan Ruixing; (ii) exercise effective control over our Consolidated Affiliated Entities; and (iii) hold an exclusive option to purchase all or part of the equity interests in our Consolidated Affiliated Entities; and to the extent permitted by PRC laws.
+The Contractual Arrangements among us, Dongguan Ruixing, our Consolidated Affiliated Entities and shareholders of our Consolidated Affiliated Entities enable us to (i) receive substantially all of the economic benefits from our Consolidated Affiliated Entities in consideration for the services provided by Dongguan Ruixing; (ii) exercise effective control over our Consolidated Affiliated Entities; and (iii) hold an exclusive option to purchase all or part of the equity interests in our Consolidated Affiliated Entities when and to the extent permitted by PRC laws.

-The Contractual Arrangements include: (a) the Exclusive Management Consultancy and Business Cooperation Agreement, (b) the Exclusive Call Option Agreement, (c) the Equity Pledge Agreement, (d) the Powers of Attorney, (e) the Loan Agreement and (f) the SP Liu Spouse's Undertaking (terms are defined in the section headed "Contractual Arrangements" in this prospectus).
-Please refer to the section headed "Contractual Arrangements" in this prospectus for detailed terms of these documents.
+The Contractual Arrangements include: (a) the Exclusive Management Consultancy and Business Cooperation Agreement, (b) the Exclusive Call Option Agreement, (c) the Equity Pledge Agreement, (d) the Powers of Attorney, (e) the Loan Agreement and (f) the SP Liu Spouse's Undertaking (terms are defined in the section headed "Contractual Arrangements" in this document).
+Please refer to the section headed "Contractual Arrangements" in this document for detailed terms of these documents.